 District Grant Proposal and Full Application:

-The Proposal is a basic outline of your proposed project and should be completed first.
+The first step in applying for a grant is to complete a MoU thereafter move on to completing an on-line Proposal, which is a basic outline of your proposed project.
 The Grants Team will consider your proposal, and if there are no problems will invite you to complete a full application.

 The Foundation Grants team have been working on the forms to make them user friendly and the latest Proposal Form is much reduced in content and asks only sufficient information for the Grants team to make a decision on a project suitability, in terms of Rotary Foundation and District Foundation Terms and Conditions.
 Not only that, much of the information you give on the Proposal Form is used to pre-populate the Full Application Form.
 Finally, providing the same computer and browser is used while completing the Proposal Form no inputted data will be lost prior to clicking the ‘Submit’ button.